uklibraries/bagit-build/README.md

 * bagit-build [directory] - Convert directory into a bag, functionally in place.
 Dotfiles are removed.

+* bagit-validate [directory] - Verify the validity of a bag.

+* bagit-validate-all - Verify the validity of each top-level directory in the current directory.

 * fix-baginfo [directory] - Update bag-info.txt, if necessary, to ensure that required fields are present.

 * fix-baginfo-all - Run fix-baginfo on all top-level directories in the current directory.